Revisited: Where in the CCRS World are Alphabetics and Fluency?Marn Frank, Literacy & STAR Coordinator

 Where can I find more resources?

-- View a combined sequence of the four CCSS and CCRS RF Skills.
+- A combined sequence of the four CCSS and CCRS RF Skills.

-- View descriptions and links to FREE resources for teaching the RF Skills, including my Teaching CCRS Reading Foundational Skills online course, the EBRI/STAR resource library on the ATLAS website, and instructional videos posted on the MN ABE YouTube site.
+- Descriptions and links to FREE resources for teaching the RF Skills, including my Teaching CCRS Reading Foundational Skills online course, the EBRI/STAR resource library on the ATLAS website, and instructional videos posted on the MN ABE YouTube site.